cuongpm/android-browser-downloader/README.md

 - Play videos offline with the built-in player
 - Save your secret and favorite videos online and watch them later without downloading them
 - Save bookmark and history as a real browser
-- Just onne click to download and watch your favorites video from Youtube, Facebook, Twitter, Instagram, Dailymotion, Vimeo or other sites
+- Just one click to download and watch your favorites video from Youtube, Facebook, Twitter, Instagram, Dailymotion, Vimeo or other sites

 ## Major technologies
 - Architecture: MVP Architecture